 Fellow Since 2006

-This profile was prepared when Muhammad Sirajuddin was elected to the Ashoka Fellowship in 2006.
+This description of Muhammad Sirajuddin's work was prepared when Muhammad Sirajuddin was elected to the Ashoka Fellowship in 2006.

 Muhammad Sirajuddin works primarily in poor neighborhoods teaching young community volunteers and has combined his program with educational outreach focused on the importance of sound construction practices.